carolinereiser/Local/README.md

     * Required to add spot: at least one picture and a location
     * Optional to add spot: a description, up to 10 pictures
 * User can search places and see spots from those places
-* User can search for other users and follow them
+* User can search for other users

 **Optional Nice-to-have Stories**

+* User can follow other users
+* Timeline just shows posts from users that the current user follows
 * User have a map on their profile mapping all of the places that they've posted about
 * User can see a map of spots all of the people they follow have been to
 * Users can like other users posts